ibm-hyper-protect/secure-build-cli/SBS-VPC.md

 Complete the following steps:

-1. Export the state image to the Cloud Object Storage (COS) by folloing the [instructions](SBS-VPC.md#how-to-get-the-state-image).
+1. Export the state image to the Cloud Object Storage (COS) by following the [instructions](SBS-VPC.md#how-to-get-the-state-image).

 2. Generate the new contract with both the `workload` and `env` sections.
 Use the `workload` section on [this page](https://cloud.ibm.com/docs/vpc?topic=vpc-about-hpsb#hpvs_hpsb), and in the `env` section, make sure that you change the volume name from `test` to `hpsb`.
 For more information about creating the contract, see [About the contract](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se).